Best car insurance in New Hampshire for 2022

-- Individual discounts.
-You could also save if you are a member of certain organizations or have a military affiliation.
+- Membership discounts: You could also save if you are a member of certain organizations or have a military affiliation.

-- Credit score.
-Many insurance companies will reward you with lower premiums when you have great credit.
+- Credit score: Many insurance companies will reward you with lower premiums when you have good or better credit.

 Frequently asked questions